SamueleGiraudo/Aclove/README.md

 ## User guide
 This [page](Help.md) contains the description of the Aclove language.

-Aclove files have `.acl` as extension.
+Aclove program files must have `.acl` as extension.
 The main command is

 ```
 ./aclove [--help] [--version] --file PATH [--verbose] [--input OPT] [--output OPT]